Yaxin9Luo/De-Diffusion/README.md

 # my_dediffusion

-This is the my unofficial implementaion of the model from paper "De-Diffusion Makes Text a Strong Cross-Modal Interface" by Chen Wei, Chenxi Liu, Siyuan Qiao, Zhishuai Zhang, Alan Yuille and Jiahui Yu
+This is the my unofficial implementaion of the model from paper "De-Diffusion Makes Text a Strong Cross-Modal Interface" by Chen Wei, Chenxi Liu, Siyuan Qiao, Zhishuai Zhang, Alan Yuille and Jiahui Yu.
+Hope this repo can give a easy to use code framework for anyone like me wishes to reproduce the paper.

 ## Project structure